albacoretuna/apibag/README.md

-# postcat
+# httpony
-Because you might not need a full desktop app to post http :D
+Because you might not want a full desktop app to talk http :D

-I'm not happy with postman, clicking around is not my favorite part of the day.
-However its persistent history and collections are cool features.
+I love postman, but clicking around is not my favorite part of the day.
+However its persistent history and collections are cool features are something that I can find in cli tools.
 Let's  see if the same experience can be built in command line.

-# How this will be?
+# How this will work?

+I don't know.
+I'm just trying different ideas.
+So far an immersive cli tool sounds good.
 ## background:
 ```bash
 Omid